genotoul-bioinfo/dgenies/src/dgenies/md/doc_run.md

 Optional field

-Could be the fasta file for the query or the corresponding index file.
+Can be the fasta file or the corresponding index file.

 Works like the target file.